sql-machine-learning/elasticdl/experimental/swamp-optimization/README.md

 For the background of this algorithm, please refer to https://github.com/wangkuiyi/elasticdl/issues/75.
 This document is about an illustrative example.

-## A Synthesis Problem
+## A Synthetic Problem

 To illustrate the search traces of some bees, I want a model that have two real number parameters, so could I plot the traces on 2-dimensional space.
-Also, I want a supervised learning example, as most deep learning models are supervised.
-So, we use the model
+Also, as most deep learning models are supervised models, we use the following regression model in the example

   y = a x + b